 Read More on How to Find a Cosigner

-For most lenders, applicants and their cosigners must have a Social Security number and be a U.S. citizen or permanent resident.
+For most lenders, applicants and their cosigners must have a Social Security number and be U.S. citizens or permanent residents.
 If you are an international student, you may still be able to qualify for a student loan with a cosigner who is a U.S. citizen.
-Check with the individual lender to verify their requirements.
+Check with the individual lender to verify their private student loan requirements.

-Perhaps the most crucial aspect of qualifying for a student loan is your credit.
-This will determine if you are eligible for the loan on your own or if you’ll need a cosigner.
+Perhaps the most crucial private student loan requirement is your credit.
+Having a good credit score and history will determine if you are eligible for the loan on your own or if you’ll need a cosigner.

 What is a Credit Score?